ironscar/unreal-engine-dev-starter/docs/sculpting/anatomy02.md

 - `Sternocleidomastoid`: Barely visible starting from the sides of the trapezius muscle and extending towards the front of the neck
 - `Trapezius`: Major muscle of upper back extending from the base of the skull to the middle of the back while hugging the shoulder blades
+  - as the scapula moves outwards or inwards, the trapezius muscle gets stretched or squished respectively
 - `Deltoids`: Starts halfway on the spine of the scapula and extends towards the front of the upper arm
 - `Infraspinatus`: The upper muscle in the scapula that begins at the inner edge and connects under the deltoids
 - `Teres major`: The lower muscle in the scapula that also begins at the inner edge and connects under the deltoids slightly below the infraspinatus